somared/QuickCopyChromeExt/README.md

 &nbsp;

+## Development and Production Modes

+The extension automatically detects whether it's running in development or production mode:

+### Development Mode
+- Automatically uses test data from `testData.json`
+- Doesn't attempt to access Chrome storage APIs
+- Shows a red "DEVELOPMENT MODE" banner in the UI
+- Logs development-specific messages to the console
+- Activated when running with `npm start` or when Chrome APIs aren't available

+### Production Mode
+- Uses Chrome storage for persistence
+- No development indicators in the UI
+- Activated when built and running as an extension

+&nbsp;

 ## Running the extension on chrome (or edge) in developer mode
 1. Build the project using following command from root directory
 `npm run-script build-no-embed-script`